I think you can have a ridiculously enormous and complex data set, but if you have the right tools and methodology, then it’s not a problem.

 The GSN-hosted activity at the Elwandle Node provided a platform for students to engage with coastal marine and estuarine research.
 The event attracted a diverse group of students ranging from undergraduates to PhD candidates.

 The Eswatini National Science Week reaffirmed the value of science diplomacy, innovation exchange and community engagement.
-By strengthening partnerships between South African and Eswatini scientific institutions, the event set the stage for future joint projects, particularly in STEM education, climate science and capacity building.
+By strengthening partnerships between South African and Eswatini scientific institutions, the event set the stage for future joint projects.

 Working with NRF-SAEON’s science education team, the expedition brought the wonders of deep-sea exploration to life, sparking curiosity and inspiring the next generation of ocean scientists.